 Hole River is just minutes away and is best known for its trophy-class trout fishing.

-There is a variety of hiking, mountain biking and horseback riding trails that are easily accessed from the cabin into the surrounding forest.
+There is a variety of hiking, mountain biking and horseback riding trails that are easily accessed from the cabin into the surrounding forest. winter months provide opportunities for cross-country skiing and snowshoeing (unmarked).
 Off-road vehicles and motorcycles are also allowed in the area, but must be properly permitted and licensed to be on trails and roads.
 Access to the Continental Divide National Scenic Trail is located 1 mile from the cabin.

 1820 Meadowlark Lane BUTTE MT 59701